rackerlabs/technical-blog/_posts/2016-05-12-supersingular-isogeny-diffie-hellman-101.md

 Microsoft Research, recently published a [paper][costello] on supersingular isogeny Diffie-Hellman.
 This paper garnered a lot of interest in the security community and even made it to the front page of Hacker News.
-Most of the discussion around it seemed to be how no-one understands isogenies, even within cryptography-literate communities.
+Most of the discussion around it seemed to be how no one understands isogenies, even within cryptography-literate communities.
 This article aims to give you a high-level understanding of what this cryptosystem is and why it works.